Tools

 - Package management via

-Setup flow: The sandbox requires a one-time setup that downloads the Alpine Linux minirootfs (~3 MB).
+Setup flow: The sandbox requires a one-time setup that downloads a rootfs — Debian (~150 MB, the default and the one Kai Build shares) or Alpine (~4 MB).
 Proot is bundled in the APK as a native library.
-After setup, users can optionally install Python (~25 MB additional).
+After setup, users can optionally install the extra package bundle.
+The distribution can be changed at any time afterwards; each keeps its own install, so switching re-points the tool rather than reinstalling anything, and the tool's description follows the newly selected system.

-Mirror fallback: The downloader tries the primary Alpine CDN first, then falls back through a list of official mirrors (kernel.org, RWTH Aachen, ETH Zürich, Waterloo, Tsinghua) so setup succeeds in regions where the primary CDN is unreachable.
+Mirror fallback (Alpine): The downloader tries the primary Alpine CDN first, then falls back through a list of official mirrors (kernel.org, RWTH Aachen, ETH Zürich, Waterloo, Tsinghua) so setup succeeds in regions where the primary CDN is unreachable.
 The same mirror list is also used to pick /etc/apk/repositories during setup — apk update is retried against each mirror until one succeeds, so later apk add calls resolve through a reachable mirror.
+Debian resolves a single architecture-matched URL from the Linux Containers image index.

-Settings: The sandbox section appears in Settings > Linux Sandbox on Android and contains a single Alpine Linux card with the install / install-basic-packages / uninstall actions and the "use sandbox vs native shell" toggle.
+Settings: The sandbox section appears in Settings > Linux Sandbox on Android and contains a single card — titled with the installed distribution, or the one about to be installed — with a distribution picker (before install only), the install / install-basic-packages / uninstall actions and the "use sandbox vs native shell" toggle.
 Day-to-day usage (terminal, file browser, packages) is not in Settings — it lives behind the chat-bar shortcut.

 Chat-bar toggle: A terminal icon next to the new-chat button in the chat top bar (Android only) toggles the chat body between the conversation view and the inline sandbox view — no navigation, no separate screen.
 The icon adopts a primary-tinted "selected" pill while the sandbox is open, and the message-input bar is hidden so the terminal/file browser have full vertical space.
 The other top-bar buttons (settings, history, +, TTS) stay visible and operational; tapping + or selecting a saved chat from the history sheet auto-collapses the sandbox view so the user lands on the chat they just chose.
-When the sandbox is ready the inline view hosts three sub-tabs — Terminal (interactive shell, default), Files (built-in file browser starting at /root — tap files to open in the user's default Android app via the same FileProvider/Intent path as open_file, or fall back to a built-in editable text editor with a Save action), and Packages (placeholder for future package-manager UI).
+When the sandbox is ready the inline view hosts three sub-tabs — Terminal (interactive shell, default), Files (built-in file browser starting at /root — tap files to open in the user's default Android app via the same FileProvider/Intent path as open_file, or fall back to a built-in editable text editor with a Save action; the listing refreshes on its own each time the tab becomes visible, so files the assistant created or changed through the shell show up without any user action; an import action copies a file from device storage into the directory on screen, which is the only way to get a file into the sandbox without going through the agent), and Packages (search / install / uninstall / upgrade through whichever package manager is installed — see the sandbox doc for the search ranking rules).
 When the sandbox isn't installed yet, the inline view shows the install button so users don't have to dive into Settings before they can start.

 Open File (Android)